Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Passport Holder

-My passport, boarding passes, ID, some local currency and a couple of cards all live here from the moment I leave the house until I'm back home.
-The Airtag slot is the feature that sold me — I have one in here and one in my checked bag, and the peace of mind is genuinely worth it.
-I've had this one for two years across trips to Scotland, Mexico and all over the US and it still looks brand new.
+My passport, boarding passes, ID, some local currency, and a couple of cards all live here from the moment I leave the house until I'm back home.
+The Airtag slot is the feature that sold me — I have one in here and one in my checked bag, and the peace of mind is worth it.
+Having all my travel documents in one place makes for easy access at security.

 dopp kit toiletry bag